Flamand10/FakeNewsProject/README.md

 1. Make sure Python is installed and your environment is active.
 2. Install the required dependencies:
 'pip install pandas nltk matplotlib wandb'
+3. Follow the wandb instructions in terminal, to plot to your user

 ---